slalomsk8er/icingaweb2-theme-solarized/README.md

 Solarized Theme for Icinga Web 2
 ======================================

-This restores the Solarized theme and addes the dark/light mode support.
+This restores the Solarized theme and adds the dark/light mode support.
 Based on [Ethan Schoonover's Solarized](https://ethanschoonover.com/solarized/)

 Requires: